ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ### The Game Fails To Load The Title Screen

 You may start the game via the Text Client, but it never loads in the title screen.
-Check the Compiler window and you may see an error like this.
+Check the Compiler window and you may see red and yellow errors like this.

 ```
 -- Compilation Error! --
-Input file iso_data/jak1/MUS/TWEAKVAL.MUS does not exist.
 ```

 If this happens, run the OpenGOAL Launcher.
 If you are using a PAL version of the game, you should skip these instructions and follow `Special PAL Instructions` below.

+- Run the OpenGOAL Launcher (if you had it open before, close it and reopen it).
-- On the **vanilla** Jak and Daxter page, click `Advanced`, then click `Open Game Data Folder`.
-Copy the `iso_data` folder from this location.
+- Click the Jak and Daxter logo on the left sidebar, then click `Advanced`, then click `Open Game Data Folder`.
+Copy the `iso_data` folder from this directory.
+- Back in the OpenGOAL Launcher, click the Jak and Daxter logo on the left sidebar.
-- Back in the OpenGOAL Launcher, click `Features`, then click `Mods`, then click `ArchipelaGOAL`, then click `Advanced`, then click `Open Game Data Folder` again.
+- Click `Features` in the bottom right corner, then click `Mods`, then under `Available Mods`, click `ArchipelaGOAL`.
+- In the bottom right corner, click `Advanced`, then click `Open Game Data Folder`.
-- Paste the `iso_data` folder you copied here.
+- Paste the `iso_data` folder you copied earlier.
+- Back in the OpenGOAL Launcher, click the Jak and Daxter logo on the left sidebar.
+- Click `Features` in the bottom right corner, then click `Mods`, then under `Available Mods`, click `ArchipelaGOAL`.
-- Back on the ArchipelaGOAL page in the OpenGOAL Launcher, click `Advanced`, then click `Compile`.
+- In the bottom right corner, click `Advanced`, then click `Compile`.

 ### The Text Client Says "The <gk/goalc> process has died"